GENERAL ENQUIRIES

 The Lower Court Hall in the High Street includes a space suitable for small meetings of up to 40 people.
 For more information on using the Court Hall, email courthall@winchelsea.com

-COURT HALL MUSEUM
+• COURT HALL MUSEUM

 The Court Hall Museum contains displays and exhibits that illustrate the history of Winchelsea.
 The museum is housed in a single large room on the first floor of the Court Hall, which is one of the oldest buildings in the town, located in the High Street.
 Exhibits include maps, models, pictures, seals, local pottery and items of daily life from the area.
-The Museum is open from early May to late October.
+The Museum is open from April to October.
 Full details here.

-Curator: Jo Turner 01797 226642 courthallmuseum@hotmail.comCRICKET CLUB
+Curator: Jo Turner 01797 226642 courthallmuseum@hotmail.com

 Winchelsea has one of the oldest cricket clubs in the country founded in 1795 and a pitch with the most marvellous view, that of the Brede Valley.
 You will find the cricket pitch beside Rectory Lane – the A259.
 A new pavilion was built to celebrate the Millennium.
 Sunday friendly fixtures are held throughout the summer with a series of home and away games.
 If you are interested in playing, please email us: cricket@winchelsea.com

-FRIENDS OF THE ANCIENT MONUMENTS
+• FRIENDS OF THE ANCIENT MONUMENTS

 The Friends of the Ancient Monuments is a charitable organisation which, through fund-raising events, supports Winchelsea Corporation in the maintenance of the Ancient Monuments in the Town – primarily the three Town Gates, the Court Hall, the Town Well and the Queen Elizabeth Well.
 The Friends also support improvements to the Museum, which is housed within the Court Hall building.